watson-developer-cloud/ruby-sdk/README.md

 ### Transaction IDs

-Every SDK call will return a response which will contain a transaction ID, accessible via the `x-global-transaction-id` header.
-This transaction ID is useful for troubleshooting and accessing relevant logs from your service instance.
+Every SDK call returns a response with a transaction ID in the `X-Global-Transaction-Id` header.
+Together the service instance region, this ID helps support teams troubleshoot issues from relevant logs.

 ```ruby
 require "ibm_watson"